 **After the ball release, continue to bring your arm upwards toward the ceiling and touch your back.
 You need to have a smooth release as if you are landing a plane.
-If you just pitch the ball out there into the lane, the ball will lose some of it's momentum and some of the power behind it by the time it reaches the pins which are sixty feet away.
+If you just pitch the ball out there into the lane, the ball will lose some of it's momentum the power behind it by the time it reaches the pins which are sixty feet away.

-Do this motion several times so you can get the feel of the timing with the arm and feet.
+Do this motion without the ball several times so you can get the feel of the timing with the arm and feet.
 The arm swing should mimic the pendulum on a grandfather clock.
 When you start to feel comfortable with the motions, do it a few more times but look down at the foul line to make sure your left foot is on the same dot that you started on.
 That will indicate that you are walking fairly straight along the Approach.

-Join me next week on Part 1-"How to make SPARES".
+Join me next week on Part 1-"How to make SPARES-Part 1".
 I hope to see you then!